1923–24 Massachusetts Agricultural Aggies men's ice hockey season: Season

 After just one season as a coach, Herbert Collins left in the offseason to take over as director of athletics for Natick High School.
 In his place the school turned to another former Aggie and Howard "Doc" Gordon agreed to take over control of the ice hockey team.
-He got got news early in the year as 30 men showed up for the first practice in December, the largest group of candidates the program had yet seen.
+He got news early in the year as 30 men showed up for the first practice in December, the largest group of candidates the program had yet seen.
 Several veteran players were returning, led by team captain Eliot Goldsmith, and would be augmented by several good prospects from the freshman team.
 The biggest concern, however, was in goal and the team knew that would have to resolve their netminding position if they had a chance of competing.
 MAC had set up a very difficult schedule with several games against strong programs.

 Heading into the first game at Dartmouth, the Aggies had very little practice time owing to a lack of ice.
 The team had tried to get over to use the Boston Arena during the winter break, however, the rink was in high demand from many other colleges and organizations and MAC could only get in one full practice session.
 Once ice did form on Alumni Field, coach Gordon tried to cram as much training as he could into a short span of time.
 After a temperature spike caused the game to be postponed until a later date, the Aggies returned home and played host to Amherst.
 Due to the weather, the game was played on a campus pond rather than the rink and the rough ice slowed the game to a crawl.
 Several stoppages were needed to retrieve the puck when it was sent over the low boards that further deadened the game.
 Neither goaltender was busy during the match as both teams had trouble getting to the offense.
 The first goal was scored by Amherst through a deflection off of one of the MAC players and followed by about 20 minutes of even but scoreless play.
 In the third, Kane, the Aggie goaltender, stumbled to the ice but managed to make the save.
 The referee, Granger, was slow in getting to the net and awarded the goal to the Sabrinas.
 Neither team appeared happy with the decision but both had to accept the ruling.
 It was somewhat fortunate that the second goal didn't decide the game as it prevented a controversial outcome, but it still left the Aggies with a loss to open the year.